Ryanfzhang/STIMP-tutorials/docs/source/usage.rst

    mv data.zip /path/to/STIMP/
    unzip e data.zip

-`Prepare the dataset from the raw data <https://github.com/YangLabHKUST/STIMP/blob/release/tutorials/01-preprocess_chla_data.ipynb>`_ We generate the 4 datasets, including Pearl River Estuary, the Northern of Mexico, Chesapeake Bay and Yangtze River Estuary, following this tutorials.
+We generate the 4 datasets, including Pearl River Estuary, the Northern of Mexico, Chesapeake Bay and Yangtze River Estuary, following this tutorials.
 The generated datasets are also included in the data.zip

 Train STIMP